vlasovsv/Comandante/README.md

 ```

 ### ASP.NET Core (or .NET Core in general)
-To register all necessary Comandante handlers and dispatchers you can use Comandante.Extensions.Microsoft.DependencyInjection method
+To register all necessary Comandante handlers and dispatchers you can use Commandante.Extensions.Microsoft.DependencyInjection method
 ```csharp
 public void ConfigureServices(IServiceCollection services) {